 Charles Wilson wrote the brief history of Upper Beaconsfield that appears below in 2007.
 Following his death in 2010, a book was assembled from his extensive notes and published in February 2013.
 It is called “Upper Beaconsfield An early history” (ISBN 9780646594989).
-It is available for purchase from the General Store, Community Centre or Post Office.
+It is available for purchase from the Community Centre.

 Although Upper Beaconsfield is well within the boundaries of the Bunurong tribe, there is no record of any aboriginal people being seen in the hill area, and only one record, in May 1893, of an artifact being found.
 Unearthed during cultivation, it was described as a piece of oval shaped sandstone suitable for pounding roots.
 The site of the find was not recorded.